xregistry/spec/core/spec.md

 In the pseudo JSON format snippets `?` means the preceding attribute is OPTIONAL, `*` means the preceding attribute MAY appear zero or more times, and `+` means the preceding attribute MUST appear at least once.

+Use of the words `GROUP` and `RESOURCE` are meant to represent the singular form of a Group and Resource type being used.
+While `GROUPs` and `RESOURCEs` are the plural form of those respective types.

 ### Terminology